- San Francisco, California

-His repertory includes Tomasson’s Romeo & Juliet; Balanchine’s Brahms-Schoenberg Quartet (4th movement), Scotch Symphony, Symphony in Three Movements, and excerpts from Theme and Variations; Caniparoli’s Lambarena; Cranko’s Onegin; Lifar’s Suite en Blanc; Neumeier’s The Little Mermaid; Nureyev’s Raymonda—Act III (Hungarian); Possokhov’s Firebird, The Rite of Spring, and Swimmer; Ratmansky’s Shostakovich Trilogy (Symphony #9 and Piano Concerto #1); Robbins’ Glass Pieces; and Wheeldon’s Cinderella (Winter, Tree Gnomes, Courtiers, and Spanish Cavalier).
+His repertory includes Balanchine’s Brahms-Schoenberg Quartet (4th movement), Coppélia, Diamonds, Prodigal Son, Scotch Symphony, Serenade, Symphony in Three Movements, and Theme and Variations; Caniparoli’s Lambarena; Cranko’s Onegin; Lifar’s Suite en Blanc; Neumeier’s The Little Mermaid; Nureyev’s Raymonda—Act III (Hungarian); Peck’s Rodeo: Four Dance Episodes; Possokhov’s Firebird, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s Shostakovich Trilogy (Symphony #9 and Piano Concerto #1); Robbins’ Fancy Free (Bartender), Glass Pieces, and Opus 19/The Dreamer; Scarlett’s Frankenstein; Tomasson’s On a Theme of Paganini, Prism, and Romeo & Juliet; and Wheeldon’s Rush.

-Reneff-Olson danced in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+Alexander danced in the 2015 film of Tomasson’s Romeo & Juliet in the inaugural season of Lincoln Center at the Movies: Great American Dance.
+As a guest artist, he danced the Snow King and Cavalier in Nutcracker with Virginia Regional Ballet in Williamsburg, Virginia, in December 2015.